gabrielscatena/ABIEngML/README.md

 - **Concept:**
   - Use object-oriented programming (OOP) principles like inheritance to create reusable components.
   - Design patterns: Singleton (for managing the database connection), Factory (for creating product or user objects), and Decorator (for adding authentication), Strategy could be used also.
+  - Use MVC (Model-View-Controller) to create the classes

 - **App Logic:**
   - Define classes for each entity: